-Semuhi Sinanoglu
+Dr. Semuhi Sinanoglu

 About me

-Previously, I was the co‑founder of a Toronto‑based political risk consultancy company, Maidan Analytics, which leverages open data to forecast protests and elections.
+Previously, I was the co‑founder of a Toronto‑based political risk consultancy company, Maidan Analytics, which leverages proprietary algorithms to forecast protests and elections.
 Before my doctoral studies, I co‑founded two social impact initiatives.
 One based in Montreal advocated for social inclusion in the design of smart cities.
 The other, based in Istanbul, mobilized more than 30 stakeholder organizations in six countries across the MENA region to foster youth employment in the region.

 You may also find me occasionally singing at open mic events.